mobisola-babatunde/MediTrack/README.md

 - Enhance patient engagement

 ## **Key Features**
-1. **Personalized medication reminders:** Ensures patients receive timely reminders to take their medications.
+1. **Medication reminders:** Ensures patients receive timely reminders to take their medications.
-1. **Simple medication regimen setup:** Allows patients to easily input and manage their medication schedules.
+1. **Medication regimen setup:** Allows patients to easily input and manage their medication schedules.
-1. **Patient adherence monitoring for healthcare providers:** Enables healthcare providers to track their patients' adherence remotely.
+1. **Patient adherence monitoring:** Enables healthcare providers to track their patients' adherence remotely.

 ### Wireframes & UI/UX Designs
 Here are the wireframes and UI/UX designs for the app: